wol-e/smw_music/README.md

 in order to create some SMW custom songs.
 My goal is to get a song published on smwcentral.net, the main page for this community.

-You can follow my progress here on: https://www.smwcentral.net/?p=profile&id=38324
+You can follow my progress here: https://www.smwcentral.net/?p=profile&id=38324

 In case you are interested in how this works, here is a great tutorial for creating music fiels for SMW: https://www.smwcentral.net/?p=viewthread&t=89606